governify/tp-tester/README.md

 1. The Docker Active section displays a table of active Docker containers.
 Each row in the table represents a Docker container and provides information about the container's ID, name, URL, and port.

+2. The backend API key.
+The API key needs to be set up using an environment variable named TESTER_ACCESS_KEY.
+Then, the key can be entered here to enable the backend.
+The current backend status (enabled or disabled) can be checked at the top left of the page header.

-2. The Github Token section provides instructions on how to get a Github token.
+4. The Github Token section provides instructions on how to get a Github token.
 It also includes a button to open a dialog with additional help.
+Note that you can enter multiple tokens, separated by commas.

+5. The GitLab Token section can be used to enter a GitLab token.
+You can enter multiple tokens, separated by commas.

+6. The Jira Token section can be used to save a Jira token.
+You can enter multiple tokens, separated by commas.

-3. The Constants section provides a form for updating the application's configuration.
+7. The Constants section provides a form for updating the application's configuration.
 The form includes fields for the base URL, default collector, collector events URL, agreements URL, and scopes URL.
 There is a button to submit the form and update the configuration.

-4. The Swagger section provides a link to the Swagger documentation.
+8. The Swagger section provides a link to the Swagger documentation.

-5. The Documentation section provides an embedded PDF viewer for viewing the application's documentation.
+9. The Documentation section provides an embedded PDF viewer for viewing the application's documentation.
 There is also a button to open the documentation in a new tab.

 ## Get github token
 This is a step-by-step guide on how to create a personal access token on GitHub: